Welcome to Ashfield U3A

-We are pleased to announce that both Colleen Green & David Wilson have both attended an Emergency First Aid Course paid for by Ashfield U3A.
-They have both qualified and are awaiting their certificates.
-Now, not only will Thursday meetings be covered, but the groups to which they belong may also benefit if required.
+We are pleased to announce that the following members have now attended an Emergency First Aid Course paid for by Ashfield U3A.
+They have all qualified and now, not only will Thursday meetings be covered, but the groups to which they belong may also benefit if required.

 Ashfield U3A 10th Anniversary at Goosedale, Papplewick on 1st July, 2016: